Jake-Gillberg/OHDSI-RFCs/0000-template.md

 > Explain the design in enough detail for somebody familiar with the infrastructure to understand.
-This should get into specifics and corner-cases, and include examples of how the service is used.
+This should get into specifics and corner-cases, and include examples of how it is used.
 Any new terminology should be defined here.

 ## Drawbacks